The State of Mental Health in Schools

 What Is the Current State of Mental Health in Schools?

 Mental health challenges in schools are real, and they are growing.
-In 2021, the Centers for Disease Control and Prevention (CDC) reported concerning facts — over 4 out of 10 students experienced persistent sadness and hopelessness, while nearly one-third of students experienced poor mental health.
+In 2021, the Centers for Disease Control and Prevention (CDC) reported concerning facts — over 4 out of 10 students experienced persistent sadness and hopelessness, while nearly one-third of students experienced poor behavioral health.
 Moreover, it was found that 22 percent considered attempting suicide, and 10 percent had already tried taking their lives.

 Mental Health Needs | Care Plus NJ Schools